When should you stop refactoring Legacy Code?

 So I stopped, reverted my work, and thought about the problem again.

-Sure, getting all of these tests decoupled would be ideal.
-But doing that would take too much time.
+Sure, decoupling all of these tests would have been ideal.
+But doing that would have taken too long.
 So much time that it wouldn’t make it up for the time it would save to developers!
-The fact is: we don’t touch all of these tests most of the time (although I don’t know which tests we’ll need to touch in the future).
+The fact is: we didn’t touch all of these tests most of the time.
+Also, I didn’t know which tests we would need to maintain in the future.

-At some point, we decided to use this pattern.
-Now, it’s costing us, slowing us down a bit every day.
+In our past, we decided to use this pattern.
+Now, it was costing us, slowing us down a bit every day.
 But recovering from that would take too much time.
 This refactoring would only start paying off in a few years (maybe).

 Thinking about the problem again, I tried to determine if I could apply the Pareto principle: